-Travelling without weight limit?
+Travelling without a weight limit?
 Must be the next best invention since the internet!
 Thankfully, amidst all of the unreasonably overpriced airline baggage charges that forces one to fit his entire bedroom, or worst the entire apartment in a single suitcase, there’s that angel that came down from the aviation heavens in the form of EasyJet.

 EasyJet’s Hand Baggage Allowance